 The drug showed benefits for people with mild-to-moderate Alzheimer’s.
 This means someone in the later stages of dementia probably won’t see a benefit to taking Oligomannate, but people in the earlier and middle stages could see their symptoms improve.

 The pill available in China is 150 milligrams and costs the equivalent of about $500 for one month’s supply.
 Because the drug is not yet available outside China, an issue like insurance coverage can’t be addressed yet.
-Medicare Part D, which covers prescriptions, and Medicare Advantage, which is tailored to specific individuals, can cover the cost of other Alzheimer’s drugs like memantine and cholinesterase inhibitors, so it is possible that if/when Oligomannate becomes available globally, these Medicare programs will cover costs for your loved one to try the new medicine.
+Medicare Part D, which covers prescriptions, and Medicare Advantage, which partners with private insurers and is tailored to specific individuals, can cover the cost of other Alzheimer’s drugs like memantine and cholinesterase inhibitors, so it is possible that if/when Oligomannate becomes available globally, these Medicare programs will cover costs for your loved one to try the new medicine.

+Is there a supplement alternative to Oligomannate?
 Maybe.
 Brown algae, brown seaweed, and kelp supplements are available to take as pills, drops, or powder to add to food or beverages.
 These are marketed as nutritious and useful in digestion, but the supplement market is notorious for loose regulations.
 Try to purchase supplements from a source you can trust, and have realistic expectations.
 Supplements are not pharmaceuticals, so the benefits of taking straight brown seaweed in pill form may not match the drug Oligomannate, even if the drug is made from brown seaweed extract.
 More on dementia supplements.